Dr. Sarah Mohler

 Dr. Mohler has a wide range of teaching interests and specialties.
-She teaches courses on cognitive literary theory, children’s literature, film adaptation, fantasy, science fiction, and literature of the fantastic and absurd, as well as Slavic and South Asian literature and film.
-She regularly teaches courses that support the English and Russian majors, the JINS program, and the cognitive science and film studies minors, including:
+She teaches courses on cognitive literary theory, children’s literature, film adaptation, fantasy, science fiction, and new fabulism, as well as Slavic and South Asian literature and film.
+She regularly teaches courses that support the JINS program and the cognitive science, child studies, and film studies minors, including:

-ENG 206: Science Fiction/Fantasy (focus changes depending on semester)
+ENG 206: Science Fiction/Fantasy/New Fabulism (focus changes depending on semester)

 ENG 415: Children’s Literature

 ENG 430: Cognitive Approaches to Literature and Film